JessePepple/Data-Engineering-Project/README.md

 The Initial Load was successful
 <img width="1434" height="737" alt="Screenshot 2025-09-03 at 07 07 33" src="https://github.com/user-attachments/assets/acf50df7-6930-473b-9507-bc4894d058cf" />
 To further validate the pipeline, I introduced new changes to the source data and re-ran the process.
-The updates were handled successfully, confirming that the Slowly Changing Dimensions (SCD) logic worked as intended.
+The updates were handled successfully, confirming that the Slowly Changing Dimensions (SCD Type 1) logic worked as intended.
 This final step demonstrated the robustness of the design and fully concluded the project with a reliable and scalable data pipeline.

 <img width="1434" height="737" alt="Screenshot 2025-09-03 at 11 02 13" src="https://github.com/user-attachments/assets/7d1b2c6c-dd9d-479b-ab11-c3ba484896ee" />